Veridise/veridise-docs/zkvanguard-legacy/detectors/uc-subcmp-outputs.md

 the USCO detector can only determine if a subcomponent output is constrained at all, and not if the constraint is semantically correct.

-## Assessing Severity
+## How to Assess Severity

-Oftentimes, an unconstrained subcomponent output is indicative of a constraint being accidentally omitted, which may lead to critical issues.
-Once an unconstraint subcomponent output is identified, the user should determine how the subcomponent output should be handled by the containing component; only if the usage of the output is optional can the finding be dismissed as benign.
+An unconstrained subcomponent output often indicates that a constraint was accidentally omitted, which may lead to critical issues.
+Once an unconstraint subcomponent output is identified, the user should determine how the subcomponent output should be handled by the containing component; the finding can only be dismissed as benign if the usage of the output is truly optional.